Find out more about Payment Gateway

 - PayPal Payments: PayPal is a quick and secure way to send and receive money, make an online payment, and set up a merchant account.
 It also offers business solutions for users to get paid securely on their website, mobile apps, or directly through their email address.

-- Login and Pay with Amazon: A fast, easy, and safe way to accept payments online.
+- Amazon Payments: A fast, easy, and safe way to accept payments online.
 Companies can enable Amazon customers to simply login and pay using their Amazon credentials.

 - Stripe Subscriptions: Stripe powers any subscription model with robust features to reduce churn.
 You can build and manage all aspects of your recurring billing with Stripe’s APIs.